Azure ACI: why perform maintenance operations

 Data processes pending

-- Log into the container
+- Log in to the container.

-- Delete the following file
+Delete the following file:

 How to proceed